andresromerouy/DBase/[DB-04] More on queries.md

 Aaliyah                22.62
 </pre>

-Finally, note that, using dates in the string format recommended above, allows for comparison in an easy way.
+Finally, note that, using dates in the string format recommended above, you can compare dates in an easy way.

 <pre>
 <b>SELECT name, birthdate, deathdate